The federal government is requiring the installation of electronic logging devices (ELD) in all commercial trucks by December 2017.

 The federal ELog mandate, which was entered into the Federal Registry Dec.
 10, establishes strict controls on drivers’ duty hours and institutes penalties for failure to comply with regulatory requirements.
 The rule would also penalize carriers and shippers who coerce drivers into violating truck safety rules, according to www.joc.com.

-Here at Paramount Freight Systems, one of the premiere owner operator trucking companies in America, we monitor trends and developments in the industry to enable drivers and managers to stay abreast of changing trends.
+Here at Paramount Freight Systems, one of the premiere Owner Operators and Lease Purchasers trucking companies in America, we monitor trends and developments in the industry to enable drivers and managers to stay abreast of changing trends.

 The Federal Motor Carrier Safety Administration in late November entered the “Prohibiting Coercion of Commercial Motor Vehicle Drivers” rule into the Federal Register.
 It becomes effective Jan.
 29, 2016.